• Home |

 Here is a list of the most popular options modern shooters use for defensive carry.
 Each has its pros and cons.

 However, smaller shooters often find 9mm pistols difficult to fire – and even harder to conceal.
-We chose the 9mm because it works well for the vast majority of shooters in most defensive applications.
+I chose the 9mm because it works well for the vast majority of shooters in most defensive applications.

 9mm Luger - Our Top Pick